 As a result of this meeting, Shteingel prepared a detailed report for the Ukrainian government and sent it with the first courier to Kyiv.
 On July 30, 1918, he sent a personal telegram to the minister of foreign affairs of the Ukrainian State, in which he wrote the following: «Given that it seems important to establish close and friendly relations with the Georgian people, I ask you, Mr. Minister, to present to His Highness Hetman the question of recognizing Georgia with your conducive conclusion.
 To establish diplomatic relations, Georgia can immediately send its permanent representative to Kyiv.
 Also, I would kindly ask you to give me a reply about the results by wire.»36

 In the report, there were considerations regarding the Ukrainian benefits for the future development of Ukrainian-Georgian economic relations, namely:

-• Georgia could become for Ukraine by way of the entire Transcaucasus and further into Persia;
+• Georgia could become for Ukraine the way to the entire Transcaucasia and further – to Persia;

-• Baku – Batumi railway and kerosene pipeline as a convenient means for transportation and receipt of petroleum products from Caspian oil, and thus the Ukrainian State could not only receive these energy resources, but also become a transit supplier to the Black Sea region and Europe;
+• Baku – Batumi railway and kerosene pipeline were convenient means for transportation and receipt of Caspian oil products; thus, the Ukrainian State could not only receive these energy resources but also become their transit supplier to the Black Sea region and Europe;

 • the countries of Transcaucasia each year needed about 200 thousand poods of sugar and 3 million poods of wheat;